Overview

 | Collins Barracks (Decorative Arts & History, Dublin) | Daily 10:00‑17:00 (check website for seasonal changes) |

-Accessibility – The ground floors of Kildare Street and Collins Barracks are wheelchair‑accessible.
+Accessibility – Ground floors of Kildare Street, Collins Barracks and Country Life are wheelchair‑accessible.
 The second floor of Kildare Street is not accessible, and the Viking Ireland family tour at Kildare Street is also not wheelchair‑friendly.
-Collins Barracks and Country Life provide sensory‑friendly Quiet Hours (10:00‑11:00 on the last Saturday of each month) with reduced lighting and sound.
+Quiet Hours provide a calmer environment for neuro‑diverse visitors.
+ISL‑interpreted tours are available on request.

 Getting there – All Dublin sites are within walking distance of the city centre and are served by Dublin Bus and the Luas tram network.
 Country Life is reachable by bus from Castlebar train station; free on‑site parking is available.